Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 * legal defense;
 * fines.

+### Overview

+But first, let's look at what studies say the monetary damage of a hack is on average.

+Therefore, the estimates of damage run into hundreds of millions of dollars, supporting the assertion that the risks of targeted cyber-attacks are not exaggerated. -- salus16

+it did not generate serious costs or harm for the majority of the businesses.
+The monetary costs reported by the respondents are for all cybercrime types quite low. -- lp16

+Among the 46 per cent of businesses that detected breaches in the last 12 months, the survey finds that the average business faces costs of £ 1,570 as a result of these breaches.  -- ip17

+### Cost of investigating
+### Cost of technical recovery
+### Brand damage and loss of sales

 significant negative impact on sales growth (3.4pp) kamiya2018 this translates into an average value loss of $439 million per attack kamiya2018

+### Lost revenue due to denial of service
+### Loss of intelectual property or valuable data

 For example, an employee of Valspar Corporation unlawfully downloaded proprietary paint formulas valued at $20 million, which he intended to take to a new job in China, according to press reports.
 This the represented about one-eighth of Valspar’s reported profits in 2009, the year the employee was arrested. fecie11

-Therefore, the estimates of damage run into hundreds of millions of dollars, supporting the assertion that the risks of targeted cyber-attacks are not exaggerated. -- salus16

-it did not generate serious costs or harm for the majority of the businesses.
-The monetary costs reported by the respondents are for all cybercrime types quite low. -- lp16

-Among the 46 per cent of businesses that detected breaches in the last 12 months , the survey finds that the average business faces costs of £ 1,570 as a result of these breaches.  -- ip17
+### Legal defense
+### Fines

 Telecoms company TalkTalk has been issued with a record £400,000 fine by the ICO for security failings that allowed a cyber attacker to access customer data “with ease”. ico16
 The Information Commissioner’s Office has fined TalkTalk Telecom Group PLC £100,000 after it failed to look after its customers’ data and risked it falling into the hands of scammers and fraudsters. - ico17